OSC/ood-documentation/source/security.rst

 .. _security:

-Security
+Security Overview
 =================

 Introduction
 ------------

-This document provides an overview of the security framework implemented in Open OnDemand, focusing on practical security concerns administrators need to consider when installing and managing the platform.
+This document details the security framework for Open OnDemand, providing essential information that administrators need to know for secure deployment and operation.

 Considerations
 --------------

-**The Good:**

-- **PUN Architecture**: The Per-user Nginx (PUN) architecture underpins the security model where web servers, run by individual users rather than the root, handle user requests.
-This ensures that all actions, including file accesses, are executed under non-root user privileges, enhancing security by isolating user processes.
+This section outlines key security advantages and areas for vigilance within the Open OnDemand environment.

+Advantages
+^^^^^^^^^^

+- **Per-user Nginx (PUN) Architecture**: By running individual Nginx instances per user, Open OnDemand ensures that actions such as file access are conducted under user-specific non-root privileges, which isolates processes and enhances security.

-- **Apache Authentication**: Authentication is mandatory, with the type of scheme being adjustable per site.
-Open OnDemand discourages and does not document insecure basic authentication mechanisms such as Basic or LDAP to promote stronger security measures.
+- **Robust Authentication**: Open OnDemand supports various authentication methods.
+It particularly emphasizes secure protocols over less secure options like Basic or LDAP authentication, reinforcing its commitment to high security standards.

-**The Bad:**
+Limitations
+^^^^^^^^^^^

-- **HTTP Traffic to Origin Servers**: Currently, traffic to origin servers (like compute nodes running applications such as Jupyter) is handled via HTTP.
-This presents a risk as it is not encrypted.
-Efforts are ongoing to shift this traffic to HTTPS to secure all data in transit.
+- **HTTP Traffic to Origin Servers**: Traffic to backend services, including computational resources like Jupyter servers, is currently over HTTP, which is unencrypted.
+Plans are underway to upgrade this to HTTPS to ensure encryption of data in transit, thereby bolstering security.

-Security Features
+Security Controls
 -----------------
+Open OnDemand allows customization of security features to fit different operational environments:

+- **File Browsing Restrictions**: Administrators can configure file access restrictions to prevent users from browsing sensitive parts of the file system.
+This is managed through an allowlist, or it can be disabled entirely.
+For more information, see :ref:`file-access-controls`.

-- **Monitoring and Logging**: Extensive monitoring and logging are in place, providing crucial tools for security auditing and incident response.
-For more information, see :ref:`logging`.
+- **Monitoring and Logging**: Comprehensive logging mechanisms are integral for security audits and incident response.
+Detailed guidelines and settings for these features can be found at :ref:`logging`.

-- **Vulnerability Management**: Vulnerabilities within Open OnDemand are diligently identified, reported, and managed.
-For more details on this process, see :ref:`vulnerability-management`.
+- **Vulnerability Management**: Active management of security weaknesses includes regular updates and patches.
+Detailed processes and current security advisories are available at :ref:`vulnerability-management`.

-- **Security Audits**: Open OnDemand has undergone several security audits by Trusted CI, the NSF Cybersecurity Center of Excellence.
-The latest audit report is available `here <https://openondemand.org/sites/default/files/documents/Trusted%20CI%20Open%20OnDemand%20Engagement%20Final%20Report%20-%20REDACTED%20FOR%20PUBLIC%20RELEASE%20210712_0.pdf>`__.
+- **Security Audits**: The platform undergoes periodic security audits by Trusted CI, the NSF Cybersecurity Center of Excellence.
+Summaries of these audits are available, with the latest report accessible `here <https://openondemand.org/sites/default/files/documents/Trusted%20CI%20Open%20OnDemand%20Engagement%20Final%20Report%20-%20REDACTED%20FOR%20PUBLIC%20RELEASE%20210712_0.pdf>`_.

 Conclusion
 ----------

-Maintaining robust security is pivotal for the operation of Open OnDemand.
-Ongoing efforts are dedicated to strengthening the security measures in place.
-Users and administrators are encouraged to adhere to the outlined best practices and security guidelines to ensure a secure operational environment.
+Maintaining a secure and robust operational environment is critical for the success of Open OnDemand.
+Administrators are encouraged to implement the security practices recommended in this guide and to regularly review security settings and updates.

 Relevant References
 -------------------